-WELCOME ...
+WELCOME

-The draft of the Brigg Community-led Plan is here.
-A "live" document, intended to capture and reflect the aspirations of the people of Brigg, and provide a basis of discussion for our future.
-We have steered away from technical, political and academic language, wanting to appeal to, and be understood by everyone in the community.
-Here is no 'shopping list' of wants/demands, but rather a regard for a 'bigger picture', which we want to see filled out, in due course.
+... to the Brigg Community-led Plan, a "live" document, intended to capture and reflect the aspirations of the people of Brigg, and provide a basis of discussion for our future.
+We have tried to steer away from technical, political and academic language, wanting to appeal to, and be understood by everyone in the community.
+Here is no 'shopping list' of wants/demands, but rather regard for a 'bigger picture', which we want to see filled out, in due course.

-After further consultation, which will lead to modification and expansion, the Final Plan is due to be published in the next 3-4 months, becoming a 'blueprint' to guide Local Authorities, planners and other bodies in their deliberations on making Brigg a better place for all of us.
-The Plan will also become a platform for any future Neighbourhood Plan.
+After two periods of public consultation, the Plan has been approved by Brigg Town Council, and lodged with North Lincolnshire Council, and becomes a 'blueprint' to guide Local Authorities, planners and other bodies in their deliberations on making Brigg a better place for all of us.
+It is anticipated that the Plan will become a platform for any possible future Neighbourhood Plan.